wavemaker/docs/learn/wavemaker-known-issues.md

 sidebar_label: "WaveMaker Known Issues"
 ---
 ---
-Our team has been hard at work improving WaveMaker for you.
-We release updates every week with bug fixes and some great new features on major releases - learn more about them [here](/learn/wavemaker-release-notes).
+WaveMaker release updates every week with bug fixes, and add new features on major releases.
+Learn more about them [here](/learn/wavemaker-release-notes).

 Below is the list of known issues reported against the releases.
-We document the issues in an issue tracker, and we streamline them.
-In this area, learn about the issues we are currently working on with workarounds and expected release details.
+We document these issues, and we streamline them.
+Learn about the issues we are currently working on with workarounds and expected patch release details.

 ## Known Issue Tracker